 This is your new best friend as you will be looking at it a lot, so bind it to a comfortable hotkey and study it.
 The map has plenty of filters to work with, encompassing everything from trade to political alignment.
 Make sure when planning a journey that you plot the route (the second button when you select a system) and do not simply select your target destination.
 You can then tailor what kind of route you want under the jump data filter.

-- Economical Routes – Use less fuel overall but will take a greater number of jumps to complete.
+- Economical Routes – Search to find cheap brand or generic prescription drugs from a trusted online pharmacy baclofen buy online at a discounted price from Doctor Solve. buy nolvadex.
+Use less fuel overall but will take a greater number of jumps to complete.

 - Fastest Routes – Sacrifice more fuel for a quicker journey involving fewer jumps.

 The plotted course will be presented on the map as a solid orange line.
 If it becomes a dotted line, this is the point where you will run out of fuel, so plan accordingly and do not become stranded.
 Once you have got your route logged you just need to engage your FSD and be on your way.

 When you have some successful missions under your belt the next thing on your list should be outfitting your Sidewinder with some new modules.
 There is a wide variety to choose from, but you should always ensure your power needs do not exceed your power plantai??i??s capacity.
 These items all have letters and numbers associated with them.
 Numbers denote their size.
 The higher the number, the bigger and better the module.
 These are limited by your shipai??i??s slots.
 They also have letter grades that denote their utility.

 - E: Basic module.
 Nothing fancy.

 - D: The lightest modules.
 Good for improving speed and jump range.

 - C: Middle of the road.
 Good balance between price and performance.

 - B: The bulkiest modules.
 Can take a lot of hits.